-7 Myths and Facts about Vitamin E and Vitamin E supplements
+7 Myths and Facts about Vitamin E for Horses

 Top-dressing oils such as flax, soy, and fish oil, are some of the most common supplements available on the market.
-While flax and fish oil, for example, have Omega components, they are lacking in Vitamin E. As a result, there is a huge need for a formula that can help provide a source of Omega fatty acids in conjunction with Vitamin E. So, what do you feed your horse?
+While flax and fish oil, for example, have Omega components, they are lacking in vitamin E. As a result, there is a huge need for a formula that can help provide a source of Omega fatty acids in conjunction with vitamin E. So, what do you feed your horse?
 Excel Supplements™ has a revolutionary solution.
-Created and developed specifically with Omega and Vitamin E components in mind, Excel’s proprietary Camelina oil leaves the search for a balanced supplement as a thing of the past!
+Created and developed specifically with these specific components in mind.
+Excel’s proprietary Camelina oil leaves the search for a balanced supplement as a thing of the past!

 FACT!
 Lush green grass contains naturally occurring vitamin E and usually contains enough fat to support absorption.
 However, not all horse owners or horses have adequate access to lush green pasture year-round and may need to be supplemented.

 FACT!
-A young horse with a vitamin E deficiency is more likely to develop nutritional myodegeneration (when combined with selenium deficiency), equine neuroaxonal dystrophy, and even equine degenerative myeloencephalopathy.
+A young horse with a this particular deficiency is more likely to develop nutritional myodegeneration (when combined with selenium deficiency), equine neuroaxonal dystrophy, and even equine degenerative myeloencephalopathy.

 MYTH!
-There are several forms of vitamin E, however only the organic naturally occurring form of vitamin E contains a form known as d-alpha-tocopherol.
-While synthetic forms of vitamin E, known as dl-alpha-tocopherol, are available, the natural form of vitamin E has been proven to be the most bioavailable to horses.
+There are several forms of vitamin E, however only the organic naturally occurring form is known as d-alpha-tocopherol.
+While synthetic forms, known as dl-alpha-tocopherol, are available, the natural form of vitamin E has been proven to be the most bioavailable to horses.

 MYTH!
 Even excellent quality hay begins to lose its nutritional value as soon as it is cut and stored.
-In addition, research shows that hay can lose up to 50% of its vitamin E after only one month of storage!
+In addition, research shows that hay can lose up to 50% of its nutrient content after only one month of storage!

 FACT!
 Not only does vitamin E work as a biological antioxidant that maintains normal neuromuscular function, it also supports healthy eyes, the reproductive system, immune system, and healthy skin and coat.